|

 -

-If yes, many consider this to be a great benefit because they can
+If yes, many consider this to be a great benefit because you can

-continue to reuse the same PIN and likely come to memorize it, which
+continue to reuse the same PIN and likely come to memorize it, or

 makes calling much easier.